igniterealtime/pade/README.md

 P&agrave;d&eacute;
 =====

 [P&agrave;d&eacute;] is the Yoruba word for "Meet".
 P&agrave;d&eacute; (the "p" is pronounced explosively) is the renamed [Openfire Meetings] Chrome Extension.
-It is based on the Jitsi Meet web application running inside a chrome extension.
+It is a unified communications client for Openfire Meetings and uses the following front end web applications.

+* [Jitsi Meet](https://jitsi.org/jitsi-meet/) for audio/video conferencing
+* [ctxPhone](https://collecttix.github.io/ctxSip/) for SIP based telephony
+* [Candy Chat](https://candy-chat.github.io/candy/) for instant messaging and group chat

+All applications run from within a chrome extension and together provide:

 * Modern HTML5 user interface;
 * Openfire user authentication;